NhaLeTruc/backends_tenets/Env_Setup/WAL_G/walg_intro.md

 There are two ways how you can configure WAL-G:

 1. Using environment variables
-2. Using a config file
+2. Using a config file e.g. .walg.json

 **--config /path** flag can be used to specify the path where the config file is located.